-- First, the Committee must file an annual written report with the Health and Human Services (HHSC) Executive Commissioner each February regarding activities and actions taken during the preceding calendar year.
+- First, the committee must file an annual written report with the Health and Human Services (HHS) Executive Commissioner each February regarding activities and actions taken during the preceding calendar year.
 This report must include: - 1.
 Meeting dates; - 2.
 Member attendance records; - 3.
-Brief description of actions taken by the Committee; - 4.
+Brief description of actions taken by the committee; - 4.
 Committee accomplishments; - 5.
-Status of any Committee-recommended rules for consideration by the Department of State Health Services and HHSC; - 6.
-Anticipated Committee activities; - 7.
-Any amendments to this section requested by the Committee; and - 8.
-Costs related to the Committee, including the cost of agency staff time spent in support of the Committee's activities and the source of funds used to support the Committee's activities. - Second, the Committee must file an annual written report with the Texas Legislature regarding any policy recommendations made to the HHSC Execute Commissioner.
+Status of any committee-recommended rules for consideration by DSHS and HHS; - 6.
+Anticipated committee activities; - 7.
+Any amendments to this section requested by the committee; and - 8.
+Costs related to the committee, including the cost of agency staff time spent in support of the committee's activities and the source of funds used to support the committee's activities. - Second, the committee must file an annual written report with the Texas Legislature regarding any policy recommendations made to the HHS Execute Commissioner.

-The Healthcare Safety Advisory Committee 2018 Annual Report fulfills the requirements of both aforementioned reports.
+The Healthcare Safety Advisory Committee 2019 Annual Report fulfills the requirements for both reports.